Big Quantum cohomology of orbifold spheres: Weakly unobstructedness for bulk-deformed Fukaya algebra

-Since moduli spaces of sphere bubbles attached to the interior of stable discs carry complex orientations, the cancellation for the case without (orbi)-sphere bubbles will imply the general cases.
+commutes with the evaluation map $ev_0^I$, as well as the other evaluation maps.
+Therefore, if we can show that $\iota_*$ reverses the orientation then the push-forward $(ev_0^I)_*$ (in the notation of \ref{eq:qmap}) vanishes.
+This is because the CF-perturbation is equivariant, which implies that $\iota_*$ restricts to an orientation-reversing diffeomorphism of the zero-set of the perturbed continuous-family of multi-sections (on each contributing Kuranishi chart) \cite[Section 7.3]{FOOO_new}.
+Then the vanishing follows from the same classical result on manifolds.
+Hence the immersed output of $\m^\tau_k(b,\ldots,b)$ will vanish.

+Hence, for the first step in the proof, we are left with showing that $\iota_*$ reverses orientations.
+First recall that $\BL$ should is equipped with a non-trivial spin structure which brings the exact cancellation of signs (It is not weakly unobstructed with the trivial spin structure).
+As explained in \cite[Section 3.3]{FOOOanti}, when studying the orientations it is enough to study the regular part of the moduli spaces, so we don't need to consider (orbi)-sphere bubbles.
 We will first consider the combinatorial sign rule of Seidel \cite{Se} and later argue that we may use them for our computation.

 Let us consider a orbi-polygon $P$ that produces an immersed output of $\m_k^{\tau} (b,\cdots,b)$ (in particular, such a $P$ should have $k+1$ edges).
 By applying the reflection about the equator of $\mathbb{P}^1_{a,b,c}$ to $P$, we get another polygon $P^{op}$.
 The $\AI$-operations for $P$ and $P^{op}$ give the same output (in $\Z/2$-graded theory) but if $P$ contributes to $\m_k^{\tau} (X_1, \cdots, X_k)$ then $P^{op}$ contributes to $\m_k^{\tau} (X_k, \cdots, X_1)$.
 We claim that these two contributions have the opposite signs to each other.